lucasgruener/github-app-assessment/github-app-frontend/README.md

-# Frontend application for users to interact with the backend and access data
+# Frontend application for users to interact with the application and access data

 # HOW TO RUN: